ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 "tglobaladdr" pattern first.
 If it fails then try to match "texternalsym" next.
 The function you declared is "tglobaladdr", the function which implicit used by llvm most are "texternalsym" such as "memcpy".
 The "memcpy" will be generated when define a long string.
-The ch9_1_2.cpp is an example to generate "memcpy" function call.
-It will be shown in next section of Chapter9_2 example code.
+The ch9_1_2.cpp is an example for generating "memcpy" function call.
+It will be shown in next section with Chapter9_2 example code.
-Even though SWI have no chance to match in C/C++ language.
-We define it for easy to implement assembly parser which introduced in Chapter 11.
+Even though SWI have no chance to be matched in C/C++ language.
+We define it for implementing assembly parser easier which introduced in Chapter 11.
 This SWI definition will save us to implement the assembly parser for this instruction.
 TableGen will generate information for SWI instruction in assembly and ELF obj encode automatically.
 The Cpu0GenDAGISel.inc contains the TablGen